 Recently, a client of ours launched a nationwide campaign and brought on a celebrity as the spokesperson to drive consumer and press interest.
 It turned out to be a huge hit and we worked with the celebrity to generate media opportunities in a variety of markets around the country.

 From Philadelphia to Honolulu, radio airwaves, TV shows, and newspaper columns were overflowing with provocative stories tied to the campaign.
-The celebrity was executing well after extensive media training (if you’re looking for free media training tips, this guy actually has some good advice) and the client was receiving coverage in critical markets – a win/win for everyone involved.

 Well, at least until the celebrity Ken Griffey’d us and got tired (or frustrated or bored, I’m not quite sure).